 (2) Users are not automatically entitled to receive original archive material.
 Microforms shall be provided when available.
 Exceptions shall be determined by the responsible department.

 (3) Significantly damaged archive material that may be put at risk during use shall not be made available.
-Exceptions shall be determined by the department responsible for the conservation of fonds.
+Exceptions shall be determined by the department responsible for the conservation of records.

 (4) A maximum of five pieces of archive material may be used at a workstation at any one time, provided the documents are firmly bound.
 If the pages are loose, a maximum of two pieces of archive material shall be issued.
 Users must strictly respect the arrangement of the archive material provided.
 In the case of photographs, large formats, etc., the quantity issued shall be determined by the supervisor.

-(5) The reading room supervisor may particularly limit the amount of materials issued if a risk is posed to the original arrangement of the archive material.
+(5) The reading room supervisor may limit the amount of material issued if a risk is posed to the original arrangement of the archive material.

 (6) If archive material is not used for over two hours, it must be returned to the service desk.